Vaan17/PenduReact/README.md

 5. prevent user from using same letter again
 6. user can enter lower and upper case letter
 7. only one component in game
+8. user choose the word to find into the Menu